Kyushu University Ito Campus Central Library and surroundings at night

 PhD, Columbia University

-Modern Japanese Art and Architecture, Colonial Space and Urbanism in East Asia
+Modern Japanese Art and Architecture, Spatial History and Urbanism in East Asia

-Yang’s research focuses on the circulation of people, artifacts, and ideas within the Japanese empire during the first half of the twentieth century.
-Her current project examines architectural practices and urban spaces in colonial Manchuria (1905-1945).
-Her broader interests include urbanism, colonial modernity, photography, and the visual culture of the Japanese empire.
-Yang teaches courses in modern Japanese art and architecture, and spatial configuration of modern East Asia.
+Yang is an art historian specializing in modern Japan.
+Her research focuses on the circulation of people, artifacts, and ideas within the Japanese empire during the first half of the twentieth century.
+Her current manuscript examines architectural practices and urban spaces in colonial Manchuria (1905-1945).
+Her broader interests include urbanism, colonial modernity, photography, and the visual culture in modern East Asia.
+Yang teaches courses on modern Japanese art and architecture, the spatial history of modern East Asia, and colonial empire.

 PhD, Ghent University